jmchilton/aliased_sql/README.md

 I make no pretense that building up SQL expressions this way is a good idea and it certainly is not a very Railsy way of doing things.
-But if, like myself, you are a weak Rails programmer, I hope you find this useful in someway.
+But for weak rails developers like myself, this gem adds the ability to build an SQL expression that specifies an alias in the `FROM` clause and references the table via this throughout the rest of the expression.

 Install
 -------